 1. Change the Gradient Overlay

 The blue-green style in this template may not fit in with your existing slides.
-Luckily, it's no problem to modify these gradients to a different color.
+Luckily, it's no problem to change these gradients to a different color.

 For each of these modification examples, we've got to start by ungrouping the blocks.
-The author grouped all of the individual states or provinces on the PowerPoint map charts into a single block so that it's easy to move and adjust.
-But, to modify specific parts, you'll need to ungroup them.
+The author grouped all the individual states or provinces on the PowerPoint map charts.
+They're in a single block.
+This makes it easy to move and adjust.
+To change specific parts, you'll need to ungroup them.

 To do that, right-click on a map in PPT and choose Group > Ungroup.
 This splits the PowerPoint map template chart out into many individual blocks that you can edit independently.